“A horse’s eyes are the window to their soul.”

 Blepharoplasty for eyelid disorders

-In the near future, we will be offering novel photodynamic therapy for treatment of immune-mediated and neoplastic ocular disorders
+Photodynamic therapy using indocyanine green and laser for treatment of immune-mediated and neoplastic ocular disorders

 Have you ever wondered about your horse’s vision?
 Dr. Bell can perform streak retinoscopy to determine the refractive error of your horse’s eyes (if they are near or far-sighted).